As an American living in the United States, can I open an account with a Swiss bank?

 Do I have to come to Switzerland to open an account?

-It is highly recommended that you do make the trip to Switzerland in order to meet with your account manger and wealth manager personally.
-However, an account can be opened and a wealth strategy determined without you leaving home.
+An account can be opened and a wealth strategy determined without you leaving home.
 The account opening process is as simple as possible, but naturally there is some paperwork involved and information and documents required to fulfill the due diligence process.
 Your Swiss SEC RIA will walk you through the steps of establishing your account either in person or over the phone.

 Can I open an account from the United States?